-Posted by John Cherry on Wednesday, September 12, 2018 Under: Guest Security Articles
+Posted by John Cherry on Wednesday, September 12, 2018 Under: Residential Security

 These days, homeowners can't do enough to keep their homes and their families safe.
 This includes installing a home security system, using the services of a third-party monitoring company and making common sense decisions that will make your house safer.
 One proactive measure that many people are choosing to implement is the hiring of a residential security guard.
 This might seem like they are going a bit overboard, but really there is no such thing as overboard if you truly want the make your house as safe as it can be.